herawais/odoo-saas-kubernetes/docs/db_server.md

 Uncomment and edit the listen_addresses attribute to start listening to start listening to all available IP addresses.

-> [!CAUTION]
+!!! danger "Caution"

-> On production dont allow all hosts, only your desired IPs
+    On production dont allow all hosts, only your desired IPs

     listen_addresses = '*'